chuck-sys/chip-8-tools/README.md

 The others may sometimes randomly seg. fault, or may do something unexpected, but I'm working on that.

-The assembler works on all chip-8 files.
+The disassembler works on all chip-8 files.
 However, it may sometimes misrepresent data as opcodes, which are also the same as the data once converted.

+The assembler works with the disassembler.
+Combining the 2 functions will result in the same thing as the identity function, of course, with some space limitations.

 [1]: https://travis-ci.org/cheukyin699/chip-8-tools.svg?branch=master